-A Honeywell smart thermostat is a great way to optimize how you use your home comfort system.
-But like any technology, you may sometimes run across a problem.
-With its digital display, Honeywell smart thermostats can show an error code that professional technicians will use to get a better sense of what's going on.
-Here are some of the most likely error codes you could see on your Honeywell smart thermostat.
+A Honeywell smart thermostat is an easy way to fine-tune how you use your HVAC system.
+But like any technology, you may sometimes experience a problem.
+With a digital display, Honeywell smart thermostats can provide an error code that certified technicians will use to get a better sense of what's going on.
+Here are a few of the most likely error codes you could see on your Honeywell smart thermostat.

 Honeywell Thermostat Error e42

-You can see this error code in the event that your home’s Wi-Fi connection did not present an IP address for the thermostat to hook up to.
-This can occur if a router does not perform the Dynamic Host Configuration Protocol, or DHCP.
-This function automatically supplies the required IP address for your thermostat to link up.
+You might see this error code if your home’s Wi-Fi internet did not present an IP address for the thermostat to hook up to.
+This can happen if your router fails to perform the Dynamic Host Configuration Protocol, or DHCP.
+This procedure automatically supplies the necessary IP address for your thermostat to connect.

 How to Fix Honeywell Thermostat Error e42

-You can clear error code e42 by verifying that your router is enabled for DHCP.
-If it does, you usually also need to power cycle the router and complete the initial setup process again with your thermostat.
-Completing this task should ensure the DHCP is transmitted and connects to your smart thermostat.
+You can resolve error code e42 by confirming that your router has enabled DHCP.
+Assuming it does, you might also need to power cycle the router and repeat the initial setup process with the thermostat.
+This should see to it that the DHCP is transmitted and connects to the smart thermostat.

 Honeywell Thermostat Error e02

-Error code e02 is displayed when the password for accessing your home’s Wi-Fi router is not correct.
-When this error code has appeared for 30 seconds, the thermostat’s digital display automatically transitions to the Wi-Fi setup screen so you can try to enter the password again.
+Error code e02 appears if the password for accessing your home’s Wi-Fi router was incorrect.
+Once this error code appears for 30 seconds, the thermostat’s digital display will automatically progress to the Wi-Fi setup screen so you can try to enter the password again.

 How to Fix Honeywell Thermostat Error e02